AdamFerguson/broccoli-front-matter-filter/README.md

 # Broccoli Front Matter Filter

-A Broccoli plugin that includes or excludes files from being included in the destination tree based on the values of front matter found in the individual files.
+A Broccoli plugin that includes or excludes files from the destination tree based on the values of front matter in the individual files.

 ## Installation